getify/Functional-Light-JS/manuscript/ch3.md

 But the reason I show it that way is that it happens to look almost identical to the mathematical notation (and Haskell syntax) for a curried function!
 That's one reason why those who like mathematical notation (and/or Haskell) like the ES6 arrow function form.

-### Why Currying and Partial Application?
+### Why Currying and Partial Application? {#ch3whyspecialization}

 With either style -- currying (`sum(1)(2)(3)`) or partial application (`partial(sum,1,2)(3)`) -- the call-site unquestionably looks stranger than a more common one like `sum(1,2,3)`.
 So **why would we ever go this direction** when adopting FP?
 There are multiple layers to answering that question.

 The first and most obvious reason is that both currying and partial application allow you to separate in time/space (throughout your codebase) when and where separate arguments are specified, whereas traditional function calls require all the arguments to be present at the same time.
 If you have a place in your code where you'll know some of the arguments and another place where the other arguments are determined, currying or partial application are very useful.

 Another layer to this answer, specifically for currying, is that composition of functions is much easier when there's only one argument.
 So a function that ultimately needs three arguments, if curried, becomes a function that needs just one, three times over.
 That kind of unary function will be a lot easier to work with when we start composing them.
-We'll tackle this topic later in Chapter 4.
+We'll tackle this topic later in [Chapter 4](#ch4).

 But the most important layer is specialization of generalized functions, and how such abstraction improves readability of code.